googleinterns/step/walkthroughs/week-1-web-development/portfolio-walkthrough.md

 </walkthrough-editor-open-file>
 file contains some default styling.

-Learning CSS is **optional** for SPS.
+Learning CSS is **optional** for STEP.
 You can skip this step if you want.
 But if you're curious, the
 [W3Schools tutorial](https://www.w3schools.com/css/css_intro.asp) is a great
 place to learn more.
 We recommend the